-One forecast for the United Kingdom predicted the development of average grid charges from expansion of the grid and the calculation of costs.
+One forecast for the United Kingdom predicted the development of average grid charges from 2014 to 2050, assuming that there would be no changes in the regulations that govern the expansion of the grid and the calculation of costs.
 This scenario predicts a more than tenfold increase in grid charges.
-Ofgem has estimated that network charges could reach 1p/kWh by
+Ofgem has estimated that network charges could reach 1p/kWh by 2040 and 4p/kWh by 2050 (Ofgem 2023).